 - Be aware that pregnancy, family history, smoking, obesity, stress and a sedentary lifestyle can cause middle back muscle pain.

-- See a physician to accurately diagnose the cause of your middle back pain and, therefore, take the right treatment for it.
+- See a physician to accurately diagnose the cause of your middle back pain and, therefore, take the right treatment for it such as physical therapy.

 - Make sure you maintain good posture at all times to avoid any unnecessary pressure on your spine.